![]() |

 -

-Option 2 is a 3-day all-daytime journey with 2 overnight hotel stops, one in Munich & one in Zagreb.
+Option 4 is a 3-day all-daytime journey with 2 overnight hotel stops, one in Munich & one in Zagreb.
 It takes longer than the other options, but some people prefer leisurely daytime journeys through great scenery and sleeping in hotels to using a sleeper train.
-Again, high-quality trains throughout.
+Again, high-quality trains throughout, but a bus for the last bit from Zagreb to Belgrade.

 -